emmo-repo/domain-electrochemistry/README.md

 # Electrochemistry Domain Ontology

 <!-- [![CI tests](https://github.com/emmo-repo/domain-electrochemistry/workflows/CI%20tests/badge.svg)](https://github.com/emmo-repo/domain-electrochemistry/actions/) -->

-An electrochemistry domain ontology developed in the [BIG-MAP][2] project.
-The ontology is a part of the [Battery Interface Domain Ontology (BattINFO)](https://github.com/BIG-MAP/BattINFO).

-The ontology is based on [EMMO][1].
+The Electrochemistry Domain Ontology, a specialized domain within the Elementary Multiperspective Materials Ontology [(EMMO)][1], encompasses essential terms and relationships for electrochemical systems, materials, methods, and data.
+Its primary objective is to enable the creation of linked and FAIR (Findable, Accessible, Interoperable, and Reusable) data, thereby fostering advancements in research and innovation within the realm of electrochemistry.
+This ontology serves as a foundational resource for harmonizing electrochemical knowledge representation, enhancing data interoperability, and accelerating progress in electrochemical research and development.

-A reference documentation of the individual classes is available in [html](https://emmo-repo.github.io/domain-electrochemistry/index.html) and [pdf](https://emmo-repo.github.io/domain-electrochemistry/electrochemistry.pdf) formats.
+A reference documentation is available in [html](https://emmo-repo.github.io/domain-electrochemistry/index.html) and [pdf](https://emmo-repo.github.io/domain-electrochemistry/electrochemistry.pdf) formats.

 ## Obtaining the ontology